Mohanito/Big-Data-Toolbox/README.md

 HDFS_CONF_dfs_permissions_enabled=false
 HDFS_CONF_dfs_namenode_datanode_registration_ip___hostname___check=false
 ```
+Reference: \
 https://github.com/big-data-europe/docker-hadoop/blob/master/hadoop.env \
 https://github.com/big-data-europe/docker-hadoop/blob/master/docker-compose.yml \
 The Hadoop namenode should be exposed to port 9870 and 9000. \
 For the datanode, set SERVICE_PRECONDITION as hadoop-namenode-service:9000, and CORE_CONF_fs_defaultFS as hdfs://hadoop-namenode-service:9000.
-In this project, it is hardcoded as 34.85.228.99:9000.
+In this project, it is hardcoded as 34.85.228.99:9000 (namenode endpoint).